What the Skip the Slip Bill Means for California Retailers and Consumers

-Democratic Assemblyman Phil Ting of San Francisco, California is proposing a statewide bill that would make digital receipts mandatory for all merchants across the state.
+Democratic Assemblyman Phil Ting of San Francisco, California is proposing a statewide bill, known as Skip the Slip, that would make digital receipts mandatory for all merchants across the state.
 Assemblyman Ting’s concerns for the health of California consumers and the environment led him to propose the new law based on reports published by Green America and others that a majority of paper receipts can’t be recycled and are coated with chemicals known as Bisphenol-A (BPA) and Bisphenol-S (BPS).
-His bill, AB161, would require merchants to provide proof of purchase receipts electronically starting in 2022 unless the customer asks for a printed copy.
+His Skip the Slip bill, AB161, would require merchants to provide proof of purchase receipts electronically starting in 2022 unless the customer asks for a printed copy.
 On January 8, 2019, Assemblyman Ting held a press conference which sparked interest among the media and grabbed the attention of major retailers across the country.
 "Why force you to take the paper?
 Because most of us, what do we do with this paper when we get home?
 It goes into the waste bin," Ting said in the press conference.

 Over the past few years, retailers including Michael Kors, Under Armour, Oakley, GNC, and others have increasingly adopted digital receipts for a variety of reasons:

 Reason #1: Cost Savings - Paper receipts cost, on average .015-.05 per receipt.
 This adds up to tens of thousands of dollars per year that retailers spend to create something that 9 out of 10 shoppers throw away.

 Reason #2: Improved Loyalty and Bounce Back - Personalized digital receipts improve the brand experience for customers as they integrate with in-store initiatives, rewards programs, e-commerce options, and provide access to complementary products.
 In fact, 15% of consumers click through the links on their digital receipts enabling retailers to improve post-sale engagement and bounce back.